 All of this is to say that you need to get your WordPress featured image sizing right.
 In this guide, I’ll explain how to adjust the size of your featured images to best suit your pages and posts.
 But first, let’s discuss the purpose of featured images and how to set them on your WordPress site.

 What is a featured image in WordPress?

 A featured image visually represents a post or page on your WordPress website.
 Featured images usually appear on your website at the top of posts.
 They also appear when you share your posts outside of your WordPress site, like on social media or news websites.
 The purpose of the featured image is to draw readers to your content and signal what your posts are about and reinforce your site’s tone and branding.

-In most cases, your active WordPress theme determines if and how featured images will be displayed on your site.
+In most cases, your active WordPress theme determines if and how you display featured images on your site.
 Since featured images are so important, most reputable WordPress themes have them enabled.

-Still, there’s a good chance that your featured images will look different across themes, so It’s important to ensure the files you intend to use as featured images are optimized.
+Still, there’s a good chance that your featured images will look different across themes, so it’s essential to ensure the files you intend to use as featured images are optimized.